missjte/berkson.github.io/journal/posts/2015-10-01-your-wounds-dont-make-you-any-less-beautiful.markdown

 She had never had someone in her life genuinely care about her well being, and... with all of the humility I can muster, I am proud to say that I absolutely do.

-Eiren had another major surgery last week, and has had nothing but bad thoughts about how she looks... although I see her has beautiful, sometimes it takes another little nudge from something else to remind us that our brains aren't always on our side.
+Eiren had another major surgery last week, and has had nothing but bad thoughts about how she looks... although I see her as beautiful, sometimes it takes another little nudge from something else to remind us that our brains aren't always on our side.

 **My Mistress, my love...**